RightDataUSA

 The number under the green check is the percentage of time this Representative or Senator voted with his party; the number under the red X is the percentage of the time he opposed the party.
 The numbers often do not add to 100% because of instances where no vote was cast.

-Presidential Support: These are votes for which the President has stated his position, either in via a message to Congress, by press conference remarks or other public statements and documents.
+Presidential Support: These are votes for which the President has stated his position, either via a message to Congress, by press conference remarks or other public statements and documents.

 The number under the green check is the percentage of time this Representative or Senator voted with the President; the number under the red X is the percentage of the time he opposed the President.
 The numbers often do not add to 100% because of instances where no vote was cast.
 The "P" column indicates the party of the President in each year.